Well, we're going to have a hurricane out there, Hurricane Bertha.

 Used it like it's a word.

-So I think the word people are very many people are very afraid of the word.
+So I think the word people are very, many people are very afraid of the word.

-Well, that's accurate word.
+Well, that's an accurate word.

 The reason it's become a word, it has become a word.